cceckman/startup-showdown/writeup/1-hello-bench.md

 a future post <!-- TODO -->, but I was surprised by how long it took on the server in particular.
 Related to core count, maybe?

-**All of these are very fast!** 60fps video is $ 1000 / 60 = 16.66... $
+**All of these are very fast!** 60fps video is \\( 1000 / 60 = 16.66... \\)
-milliseconds per frame; Python is the only one of these that would have trouble _starting a new process every frame_ and keeping up... at least, as far as the program itself goes.
+milliseconds per frame.
+Python is the only one of these that would have trouble _starting a new process every frame_ and keeping up... at least, as far as the startup goes.

 ## Let me know what you think!

-I'm planning on posting [more in this series](_index.md), so check back!
+I'm planning on posting [more in this series](..), so check back!

 If you have answers, more questions, or suggestions, [reach out](https://cceckman.com)!

+## Acknowledgements

+Thanks to Meg and Claire for reviewing this.